-PKCT has a Water Management Plan MP.HS.462 (WMP) which is in operation and DP&E approved.
-This plan was submitted to the DP&E within 12 months of Project Approval 08_0009.
+PKCT has a Water Management Plan MP.HS.462 (WMP) which is in operation and DPI&E approved.
+This plan was submitted to the DPI&E within 12 months of Project Approval 08 0009.

-This Plan outlines the processes operating currently with regard to water monitoring, assessment, reporting, mitigation and management provisions to ensure necessary actions are undertaken in accordance with DP&E approval conditions.
+This Plan outlines the processes operating currently with regard to water monitoring, assessment, reporting, mitigation and management provisions to ensure necessary actions are undertaken in accordance with DPI&E approval conditions.

 The WMP includes reference to PKCT's Water Savings Action Plan (WSAP).
-This Plan has been in place since 2006.
+This Plan was in place since 2006.
 PKCT has now met its regulatory obligations and no further reporting is required.